williandoamor/fullstack-test/README.md

-# fullstack-test
+# Fullstack Test

+## Context

+Gobots wants to create a new service to suggest music to its users.
+The suggestions will depend on the city and the climate where the user is.

+## Task

-Create a micro-service able to accept RESTful requests receiving as parameter either city name or lat long coordinates and returns a playlist (only track names is fine) suggestion according to the current temperature.
-Use any language and framework you want, however Kotlin + Spring is recommended.
+Create a micro-service able to accept RESTful requests receiving as parameter a location and returns a playlist suggestion according to the current temperature.
+Use any language and framework you want (Kotlin/Java + Spring, Python + Django/Flask etc), however Kotlin + Spring is recommended.

 Also create a simple frontend which sends the location to the microservice and shows the music suggestions.
-Use any language and framework you want (JQuery, ReactJS, Angular...).
+Use any language and framework you want (JQuery, ReactJS, Angular etc).

+### Observations
+ - Location can be represented as city name or lat long coordinates.
+ - A playlist can be represented as a list of music names.

 ## Business rules
 * If temperature (celcius) is above 30 degrees, suggest tracks for party